Naveena-K-Senthil/DS-Presentation/README.md

-# liliput
+DS Presentation
 Sparse Similarity - Data Structures Presentation
 Batch - 4
-  Fatima Abdul Jabbar
+  Fatima Abdul Jabbar,
-  Kavi Varshini S
+  Kavi Varshini S,
-  Kriti S Rithanya
+  Kriti S Rithanya,
-  Miruthubashini M
+  Miruthubashini M,
-  Naveena K S
+  Naveena K S.

 Question:
      The similarity of two documents (each with distinct words) is defined to be the size of the intersection divided by the size of the union.